rust-lang/this-week-in-rust/drafts/2018-11-13-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [parse_wiki_text](https://crates.io/crates/parse_wiki_text), a crate to parse MediaWiki entries into a tree of elements.
-Thanks to [Fredrik](https://users.rust-lang.org/t/crate-of-the-week/2704/467) for the suggestion!
+This week's crate is [cargo-nono](https://github.com/hobofan/cargo-nono), a cargo subcommand to check a crate's dependencies for no-std compatibility.
+Thanks to [Hobofan](https://www.reddit.com/r/rust/comments/9wbv0v/cargo_nono_detect_possible_no_std_compatibility) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!